-Inherited byelaws must be examined (reviewed) against the criteria within the relevant sections of the Act in regard to, are they fit for purpose?
+Inherited byelaws must be examined (reviewed) against the criteria within the relevant sections of the Act regarding their suitability - are they fit for purpose?
 Any new byelaws that are created must take the statutory duties into account.
 Section 156 of MaCAA provides the opportunity for D&S IFCA to create permit-based byelaws.